jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-network.md

   image is created.
 It will be consumed by the "/etc/xen/scripts/vif-post.d/00-vif-xenguest.hook" script which is called by "/etc/xen/scripts/vif-nat" script when starting/stopping the xenguest.
+  In the guest project, the NAT port forward can be customised by changing the XENGUEST_IMAGE_HOST_PORT (default: "1000 + ${domid}") and XENGUEST_IMAGE_GUEST_PORT (default: "22") variables in local.conf or xenguest-base-image.bbappend.
+This configuration is implemented and installed in "/etc/xenguest/guests/${guestname}/files/00-xenguest-nat-port-forward.hook" script which is called by "/etc/xen/scripts/vif-post.d/00-vif-xenguest.hook".
   The **none** type will not affect any networking setting between on dom0 and domU.